drwells/fiddle/README.md

 dependency.
 As usual, you will need to specify `CMAKE_INSTALL_PREFIX` to install to a non-default location (e.g., inside your home directory).

+fiddle uses IBAMR's timer infrastructure.
+To achieve more accurate timings, fiddle optionally (by default this is enabled) turns on MPI barriers between sections to explicitly measure the amount of time spent waiting on something else to finish.
+This is a compile-time option provided to CMake with `-DFDL_ENABLE_TIMER_BARRIERS=ON` (default) or `-DFDL_ENABLE_TIMER_BARRIERS=OFF`.

 # Project Goals

-- (WIP) Scalable implementations of all fundamental IFED algorithms.
+- Scalable implementations of all fundamental IFED algorithms.
 - Simple to understand internal classes which can be composed in a variety of ways for different applications.
 - `fdl::IFEDMethod` is a complete implementation of an `IBAMR::IBStrategy`
   object which performs either elemental or nodal coupling between a Lagrangian hyperelastic solid and Eulerian grid.
-- (WIP) lots of useful utilities, like meter meshes.
+- lots of useful utilities, like meter meshes.
 - (WIP) examples.

 # Style Guide